Alpine skier Wendy Holdener reveals her top tips for eating right whenever you’re on the road

 “It’s a big challenge,” she says, about trying to make the best of limited hotel and airport food options.
 “Sometimes they just have a buffet or one meal for 60 people and nothing else.
 It can be really hard to eat right and well-balanced.”

-Now, as she prepares to travel to the Republic of Korea for her second Olympic Winter Games, Holdener offers her best advice to fellow athletes on eating well when competing around the world…
+Now, as she focuses on becoming the very best, Holdener offers her best advice to fellow athletes on eating well when competing around the world…

 Don’t overeat during training

 “During hard training sessions or for me between runs, I don’t eat too much.
 When I eat too much, I get really tired and then the body has to work a lot harder.
 On race days, I don’t eat too much between the runs either.
 It’s also a good idea to have something that is easier for the stomach to digest because sometimes you are really nervous and your whole system might be a little bit upside down.”